litmuschaos/litmus-docs/website/docs/user-guides/chaoscenter-namespace-scope-installation.md

   mongo-service                   ClusterIP   10.100.226.179  <none>      27017/TCP                     7m6s
   ```

-> Note: With the namespace mode of the control panel, we need to set the endpoint of the chaos centre server according to the use case.
+> Note: With the namespace mode of the control panel, we need to set the endpoint of the chaos center server according to the use case.
 By default, it is `http://litmusportal-server-service:9002`

 To alter, Apply:
 ```bash